LawBubu/LawBubu/README.md

 ## Hi there 👋

-This is my repository.
+This is my profile.
 I currently only have repositories that I have used to learn new coding languages and new techniques.
+Skills: C/C++, Python, Java, SQL
 <!--
 **LawBubu/LawBubu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.